Candle Care

 3. Trim Your Wick

 Before you re-light your candle, always trim your wick to remove any carbon buildup (mushrooms).
 This will ensure cleaner burns, reduce smoke, & help your candle last.
-In some cases a carbon ball may not form & trimming might not be necessary.
+Natural carbon balls may or may not form & trimming might not be necessary, so always be mindful of how the wick appears before lighting.
 Also, if only 3/4” of wax or less remains, I have personally left a bit of carbon on the wick in an effort to have it burn longer.

 4. Reuse

-Once you’ve depleted your candle of its wax, you can clean out the jar & use the container for storage or display.
-Candle jars make wonderful homes for dried herbs, crystals, art supplies, and much more.
-Read about repurposing here.
+Once you’ve depleted your candle of its wax, you can clean out the jar & use the container for storage or display purposes.
+If there appears to be a decent amount of wax at the very bottom of the jar, additionally you might choose to place your candle on a wax warmer.
+Candle jars make wonderful homes for dried herbs, crystals, art supplies, and so much more.